 There is only one reason not to retain a lawyer: you do not want to pay the lawyer’s fees.
 It is a good reason.
-Because attorneys’ fees are often 33% of the total recovery and usually more if a lawsuit if filed, it can be a significant amount of money.
+It can be a significant amount of money because attorneys’ fees are often 33% of the total recovery and usually more if a lawsuit is filed.

 The insurance companies’ goal is not to mete out justice but to pay you as little as possible.
-Without knowledge of what the fair value of the case is, you are in the dark as to what the settlement and trial value is of cases similar to yours.
+Without knowledge of the case’s fair value, you are in the dark about the settlement and trial value of cases similar to yours.
 Is $400,000 a fair value for your case?
 It sure is a lot of money.
 But is it what your case is worth?

 Unless, you have seen hundreds of these cases and have had the opportunity to take similar cases to a jury, you really have no idea if you are hitting a home run or if the insurance company is taking advantage of you.
-Insurance companies are more likely to settle your case for a bargain when you represent yourself, because they know you do not know the value of the case.
+Insurance companies are more likely to settle your case for a bargain when you represent yourself because they know you do not know the case’s value.

-Second, when you are not represented by an attorney, the insurance companies also know that you do not have a hammer in the event that your case does not settle.
-The leverage a personal injury lawyer has, particularly a lawyer who has a proven track record with the insurance companies, is that a lawsuit will be the response to an unreasonable offer.
+Second, when an attorney does not represent you, the insurance companies also know you do not have a hammer if your case does not settle.
+The leverage a personal injury lawyer has, particularly a lawyer who has a proven track record with insurance companies, is that a lawsuit will be the response to an unreasonable offer.

-Third, more work often needs to be done to be able to put your personal injury case in the position to receive a reasonable offer.
-Many cases require additional work to prepare a demand package beyond the collection of the medical bills.
-You might need, just to name a few examples, an additional report from a doctor with respect to the scope of your injuries or future required medical care, an economist’s report to calculate your real damages, or a vocational rehabilitation expert to assist in determining your economic loss.
-A quality advocate can provide the expertise to figure out what you need and how to go about getting it.
+Third, more work must often be done to put your personal injury case in the position to receive a reasonable offer.
+Many cases require additional work to prepare a demand package beyond collecting the medical bills.
+You might need, just to name a few examples, an additional report from a doctor concerning the scope of your injuries or future required medical care, an economist’s report to calculate your real damages, or a vocational rehabilitation expert to assist in determining your economic loss.
+A quality advocate can provide the expertise to determine what you need and how to get it.

-The fourth reason to hire an attorney is that a lawyer that is a skilled advocate and negotiator can often make a meaningful impact on your case.
+The fourth reason to hire an attorney is that a lawyer who is a skilled advocate and negotiator can often make a meaningful impact on your case.
 You need someone to explain why your case deserves more money than the insurance company thinks it is worth.
-The insurance companies are going to construe every fact where reasonable minds could differ against you, unless you have someone advocating your case.
+The insurance companies will construe every fact where reasonable minds could differ against you unless you have someone advocating your case.

-This leads to the final major problem with handling you own case: that you will screw it up.
-So many people handling their own personal injury cases miss a filing deadline, fail to understand all of their rights, or say something to the insurance company that they should not have said, and this gets used against them later.
+This leads to the final major problem with handling your own case: that you will screw it up.
+So many people handling their own personal injury cases miss a filing deadline, fail to understand their rights or say something to the insurance company that they should not have said, which gets used against them later.